projectatomic/atomic-site/source/blog/2017-07-18-running-kubernetes-on-fedora-atomic-26.html.md

 ## Use Built-in Packages

-Fedora Atomic 26 ships with Kubernetes packages baked into the system image.
+Fedora Atomic Host ships with Kubernetes packages baked into the system image.
 The specific version of Kubernetes included matches the latest release marked stable for f26 in Fedora's [updates system](https://bodhi.fedoraproject.org/updates/?packages=kubernetes&release=F26).
 If this is the version you wish to run, you can move on to the Manual Deployment, Ansible Deployment or Kubeadm Deployment sections.

 ### Updates and Testing Packages